List of Sicilian monarchs: House of Hohenstaufen, 1194–1266

 Manfred was regent of Sicily for his nephew, the child Conrad II ("Conradin"), but took the crown in 1258, and continued to fight to keep the kingdom under the Hohenstaufen.
-In 1254 the pope, having declared the kingdom a papal possession, offered the crown to the King of England's son, Edmund Crouchback, but the English never succeeded in taking the kingdom.
+In 1254 the pope, having declared the kingdom a Papal possession, offered the crown to the King of England's son, Edmund Crouchback, but the English never succeeded in taking the kingdom.
 In 1262 the pope reversed his previous decision and granted the kingdom to the King of France's brother, Charles of Anjou, who succeeded in dispossessing Manfred in 1266.
 Conradin continued his claim to the throne until his death by decapitation perpetrated by Charles of Anjou in 1268.

-Plantagenet Dynasty
+House of Plantagenet

 Edmund Crouchback, son of King Henry III of England, claimed the Crown of Sicily between 1254 and 1263.
 Both he and his father took the claim very seriously, but it was completely ineffectual.